 While we can try to reduce our consumption as much as possible to keep our waste down, there are always going to be things that we have to buy.
 In these situations, we have the opportunity to get creative in order to give new life to the things once considered spent.
 Opt for purchasing sturdier items that stand up to reuse and have a longer life.
 Food is a great example of this.
 Everyone needs to eat, and many foods come in plastic packaging for necessary food safety reasons.
 These plastic containers can be repurposed into containers for storing leftovers and lunches, reusing the containers that would have gone to the landfill or recycling while also reducing your need to purchase further plastic in the form of Tupperware.
 Clothing is another great material to Reuse.
 If you have children who are going through growth spurts regularly, consider handing down those clothes to a younger sibling or neighbor.
 Don’t have any younger kids who might need clothes in your life?
 Thrift stores accept clothing donations where they will become available to someone who may need them, and there are textile donation bins throughout Eagle County.
 In the case that clothing becomes unusable due to rips or stains, you can cut them up to use as cleaning rags around the home.

 Recycling should act as the last line of defense against waste that would otherwise go to the landfill.
 There are some things that we can’t reduce out of our lives, and some of those things can’t be reused for one reason or another.
 When this happens, we can call upon the expertise of our local recycling providers to process items for resale, remanufacturing and reuse at a higher level.
-In order to do this, you can either enlist the help of a curbside recycling service, or bring your materials to one of the many free recycling drop off locations in the valley.
-We have recently created a map detailing the location of all these locations and what materials can be recycled there.
-You can access this free resource here.
-You can also check what items are recyclable and where by searching on the free Eagle County Waste Wizard App for more information on these drop site and what goes in which bin.
+In order to do this, you can either enlist the help of a curbside recycling service, or bring your materials to one of the many free recycling drop sites in the Valley.
+Check the Eagle County Waste Wizard App for more information on these drop site and what goes in which bin.

 By following this hierarchy, you can make sure that you are doing all that you can to reduce your landfill footprint.
 If we all incorporate the three elements of this hierarchy in the proper order, we can collectively reduce waste and cost to keep our community cleaner.